All Episodes

 You're making great points.

-Only because of the constraints of time, does that mean now you're gonna vote for Trump?
+exactly now so i'm well let me ask this question only because of the constraints of time Does that mean now you're going to vote for Trump?

 Is that what you're telling me?